 I’ve eaten coins.
-(No, it’s not true that I ate a quarter one day & shit out 2 dimes & a nickel the next day!)
+(No, it’s not true that I ate a quarter one day & shit out 2 dimes & a nickel the next!)

-And my older sister has no photographic proof nor DNA evidence whatsoever that I stole & ate the hollow chocolate bunny that she won for some stupid contest!
+And my older sister has no photographic proof whatsoever nor DNA evidence that I stole & ate the hollow chocolate bunny that she won for some spelling bee contest!

 I spent many an hour in the Sister Principal’s office in elementary school!
 Only the fact that I was an excellent student…and my Dad always had his checkbook handy to make an on-the-spot donation to the Regina Paris school or church…kept me from getting kicked out.

 I seemed to carry (some of) these tendencies as I grew older.